+Membership of the Network of Excellence runs from September to August but you can register your interest at any point throughout the year.
 If you already know of a local hub operating near you, you are welcome to speak to us or directly with the Senior Partner or Hub Manager.
 If you are not aware of a hub in your area, get in touch with us and we will be glad to discuss membership further.

+If you are interested in starting your own Challenge Partners hub, we would be delighted to set out the responsibilities, benefits and other considerations.
 To find out more about joining an existing local hub in your area or about starting your own, please do get in touch with us at [email protected]

 For more information

-“Our philosophy of collaboration, accountability, openness and trust guides everything we do”
+“Our philosophy of collaboration, accountability, openness and trust guides everything we do.”

 Dame Sue John, Executive Director, Challenge Partners